pyvista/pyvista/docs/tools/ipy_tools.rst

 IPython Tools
 =============

-The IPython tools harness ``vista``'s Qt rendering interface that enables accessible background plotting so that a rendering environment can be updated in real-time from a Jupyter notebook or other IPython environment.
+The IPython tools harness PyVista's Qt rendering interface that enables accessible background plotting so that a rendering environment can be updated in real-time from a Jupyter notebook or other IPython environment.

-These tools are useable from the top level of ``vista`` on any ``vista`` wrapped dataset.
+These tools are useable from the top level of PyVista on any PyVista wrapped dataset.
 Simply call one of these tools on your object.

 .. rubric:: Attributes

-.. autoautosummary:: vista.ipy_tools.InteractiveTool
+.. autoautosummary:: pyvista.ipy_tools.InteractiveTool
    :attributes:

 .. rubric:: Methods

-.. autoautosummary:: vista.ipy_tools.InteractiveTool
+.. autoautosummary:: pyvista.ipy_tools.InteractiveTool
    :methods:

 Orthogonal Slicer
 -----------------

-The :class:`vista.OrthogonalSlicer` tool on an example dataset to create three slices on the cartesian planes and move those slices through the dataset using slider bars directly in a Jupyter notebook:
+The :class:`pyvista.OrthogonalSlicer` tool on an example dataset to create three slices on the cartesian planes and move those slices through the dataset using slider bars directly in a Jupyter notebook:

 .. code-block:: python

-    import vista
+    import pyvista
-    from vista import examples
+    from pyvista import examples

     dataset = examples.load_hexbeam()

     # Use the slicer tool
-    vista.OrthogonalSlicer(dataset)
+    pyvista.OrthogonalSlicer(dataset)

 .. figure:: ../images/gifs/slicer-tool.gif
    :width: 500pt

-.. autoclass:: vista.OrthogonalSlicer
+.. autoclass:: pyvista.OrthogonalSlicer
    :show-inheritance: